Peluda: Physical description

-The French sources tells that the beast was serpent-headed and serpent-tailed, ox-sized with an egg-shaped body covered in "long green fur", and "from amidst [the fur] there emerged sharp spikes endowed with deadly sting", and it had broad tortoise-like feet.
+The French sources tell that the beast was serpent-headed and serpent-tailed, ox-sized with an egg-shaped body covered in "long green fur", and "from amidst [the fur] there emerged sharp spikes endowed with deadly sting", and had broad tortoise-like feet.

-This beast obviously belonged to the same family as the mythical beast Tarasque of Tarascon and Beaucaire, in the opinion of Cordonnier-Détrie.
-Other commentators have lumped together these two beasts into a class of dragons.
+It was the opinion of Cordonnier-Détrie that the beast belonged to the same family as the mythical Tarasque of Tarascon and Beaucaire.
+Other commentators have lumped these two beasts together into a class of dragons.

 Folklore

 According to the lore, the beast was excluded from Noah's Ark, yet survived the Deluge, i.e., the Biblical Flood.

-Later it dwelled in the River Huisne, and rampage across the nearby countryside, and even into the streets of the old city of La Ferté-Bernard, which for all its fortifications was which was defenseless against it.
+It later dwelled in the River Huisne, rampaging across the nearby countryside and even into the streets of the old city of La Ferté-Bernard, which for all its fortifications was defenseless against it.
 Striking out with its serpent-like tail, it could kill both humans and animals.
 It would raid sheep-folds and devour all the livestock (the sheep) within.
 When chased, it retreated into the River Huisne and caused a flood, ruining the crops and bringing famine to the populace.
 Borges's claims that the monster "shot out flames that withered crops" is echoed by the poet Claud Roy's description that the velue "set crops on fire with its flame-throwing mouth".

-It would snatch also human victims to devour, especially children and young maidens.
-After it captured the most virtuous maiden named l'Agnelle ("Little Lamb"), it was finally defeated by her fiancé who took his sword and struck the tail, which was the only vulnerable point on the beast, causing immediate death.
-The spot where it died was at the bridge of Yvré-l'Évêque, according to popular tradition.
+It would also snatch human victims to devour, especially children and young maidens.
+After it captured the most virtuous maiden, named l'Agnelle ("Little Lamb"), it was finally defeated by her fiancé who took his sword and struck the tail, which was the only vulnerable point on the beast, causing immediate death.
+According to popular tradition, it died at the bridge of Yvré-l'Évêque.
 The victory was long celebrated afterwards at La Ferté-Bernard and Connerré, and the people stuffed (or embalmed) the body of the beast, so it has been told.

-Etymology

-Its name is derived from this shaggy appearance.